starkillerOG/aiopylgtv/README.md

 On supported models, calibration functionality and upload to internal LUTs is supported.

 Not yet supported:
 -Dolby Vision config upload
 -Custom tone mapping for 2019 models (functionality does not exist on 2018 models)

 Supported models:
 LG 2019 Alpha 9 G2 OLED R9 Z9 W9 W9S E9 C9 NanoCell SM99
 LG 2019 Alpha 7 G2 NanoCell (8000 & higher model numbers)
 LG 2018 Alpha 7 Super UHD LED (8000 & higher model numbers)
 LG 2018 Alpha 7 OLED B8
 LG 2018 Alpha 9 OLED C8 E8 G8 W8

 Models with Alpha 9 use 33 point 3D LUTs, while those with Alpha 7 use 17 points.

+n.b. this has only been extensively tested for the 2018 Alpha 9 case, so fixes may be needed still for the others.

 WARNING:  When running the ddc_reset or uploading LUT data on 2018 models the only way to restore the factory LUTs and behaviour for a given input mode is to do a factory reset of the TV.